By Pamela Doan

 Watering plants is a constant in my yard.
 Even though I landscape with mostly native perennials, my projects are always evolving (to put it nicely), and there’s always a new plant that needs water to get established in its first season.
 That’s where the rain barrel comes in.
 I reuse cooking and rinsing water, too, with a watering can outside the kitchen door.

 My next step is a gray-water collection system, but I’m not there yet.
 After interviewing a residential well-digger a few years back, I’m always conscious that weather factors beyond my control can create an expensive problem.
 Ever had a well problem?
 Turned on the faucet and nothing came out?
 It’s only happened once at our house and was easily solved.
-But it made me realize how much I take for granted that it’s all just going to keep working.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+But it made me realize how much I take for granted that it’s all just going to keep working.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.